DreadedLama/Simple-Dialer/README.md

 <img alt="App image" src="fastlane/metadata/android/en-US/images/raw_screenshots/app_5.png" width="30%">
 </div>

 Also, upon adding the token, a search icon will appear in the dialpad which can be used directly to fetch the number details from truecaller.
-The Name, City and Carrier provider info will be fetched and displayed from truecaller if available.
+The Name, Image, City and Carrier provider info will be fetched and displayed from truecaller if available.

 <div style="display:flex;">
 <img alt="App image" src="fastlane/metadata/android/en-US/images/raw_screenshots/search.png" width="30%">